nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

    LwM2M: Starting LwM2M client
    LwM2M: Registration complete

-Use the following command to disconnect from the LwM2M server:
+Use the following command to disconnect from the LwM2M Server:

 .. code-block:: console